h-vn/draft-ietf-radext-radiusv11/draft-dekok-radext-radiusv11.md

 The User-Password attribute ({{RFC2865}} Section 5.2) MUST be encoded the same as any other attribute of data type 'text' ({{RFC8044}} Section 3.4), e.g. User-Name ({{RFC2865}} Section 5.1).

+The contents of the User-Password field MUST be at least one octet in length, and MUST NOT be more than 128 octets in length.
+This limitation is maintained from {{RFC2865}} Section 5.2 for compatibility with legacy transports.

+Despite the requirement of {{RFC8044}} Section 3.4 that 'text' data types be UTF-8 data, proxies MUST NOT interpret or modify the content of the User-Password attribute.
+Validation and interpretation of the User-Password is the role of the home server, and there is no need for the proxy to do anything other than transport that data.

+### CHAP-Challenge

+{{RFC2865}} Section 5.2 allows for the CHAP challenge to be taken from either the CHAP-Challenge attribute ({{RFC2865}} Section 5.40), or the Request Authenticator field.
+Since radius/1.1 connections no longer use a Request Authenticator field, proxies may receive an Access-Request containing a CHAP-Password attribute ({{RFC2865}} Section 5.2) but without a CHAP-Challenge attribute ({{RFC2865}} Section 5.40).
+Proxies which forward that CHAP-Password attribute over a raedius/1.1 connection MUST create a CHAP-Challenge attribute in the proxied packet using the contents from the Request Authenticator.

 ### Tunnel-Password

 The Tunnel-Password attribute ({{RFC2868}} Section 3.5) MUST be encoded the same as any other attribute of data type 'text' which contains a tag, such as Tunnel-Client-Endpoint ({{RFC2868}} Section 3.3).
 Since the attribute is no longer obfuscated, there is no need for a Salt field or Data-Length fields as described in {{RFC2868}} Section 3,5, and the textual value of the password can simply be encoded as-is.